jamshidi3d/freelancer-theme/_posts/2022-01-08-squash-stretchy-game-bone.markdown

 category: Scripting
 title: Squash-Stretchy Game-Bones
 video: squash_stretch.mp4
-description: <div align="left">Exporting a stylish rig to game-engines has never been easy.
-This tool privides some exportable rigging features that their native forms are not exportable.
-Squash-strethy bone chains are one of those non-exportable features.</div>
+description: <div align="left">Exporting a stylized rig into game engines has never been easy.
+This tool provides some exportable rigging features that their native forms are not exportable.
+Squash-stretchy bone chains are one of those non-exportable features.</div>
 project: Parvaneh PC-Game
 project-link: https://store.steampowered.com/app/353990/Parvaneh_Legacy_of_the_Lights_Guardians/
 tools: ["3dsMax.svg", "Maya.svg", "Unity.svg"]